yamunariver/Az104/README.md

+## You have an Azure subscription.

+You plan to implement four Azure virtual networks that will be peered.
+All virtual machines will use a DNS suffix of contoso.com.

+You need to configure name resolution for the virtual networks to ensure that all the virtual machines can communicate by using their FQDNs.
+The solution must minimize administrative effort.

+What should you use?

+Select only one answer.

+`a DNS server on an Azure virtual machine`

+`an Azure Private DNS zone`

+`an Azure public DNS zone`

+`Azure-provided name resolution`

+`Azure Private DNS allows for private name resolution between Azure virtual networks.
+Azure public DNS provides DNS for public access, such as name resolution for a publicly accessible website.
+Azure-provided name resolution does not support user-defined domain names and only supports a single virtual network.
+A DNS server on a virtual machine can also be used to achieve the goal but involves much more administrative effort to implement and maintain than using Azure Private DNS.`

 ## You have an Azure subscription that contains a virtual network named VNet1.

 You plan to enable VNet1 connectivity to on-premises resources by using an encrypted connection.